hsc-latte/hs32core-rtl/docs/isa.rst

         ]

 **R-Type**:
-    Describes an operation involving Rd, Rm and Rn.
-The register bank of Rm is dictated by the bank field [2]_.
-The shift direction and amount is encoded by ``sh`` and ``dir`` and is applied to Rn only.
+    This encoding describes an operation involving Rd, Rm and Rn.
+The bank field dictates the register bank of Rm [2]_.
+The fields ``sh`` and ``dir`` encodes the shift direction and amount.
+Shifting applies to Rn only.
+Further, the PC register can not be specified as Rn and results in an #UD exception.

 .. bitfield::
     :bits: 32